Exploring the Major Scale

 Read More →

-Exploring the Chromatic S
+Exploring the Chromatic Scale

 The chromatic scale is a fundamental concept in music theory, providing a framework for understanding and creating music across various genres and sty